-According to the UK's Natural History Museum, there are about 2,930 species of snake in the world today, ranging in size from 10 centimetres to seven metres.
-When they first evolved first evolved – about 100 million years ago – Ireland was submerged under water.
+According to the UK’s Natural History Museum, there are about 2,930 species of snake in the world today, ranging in size from 10 centimetres to seven metres.
+When they first evolved – about 100 million years ago – Ireland was submerged under water.

 While, after it emerged, it was attached to the mainland by ice bridges, the climate during the ice age was just too cold for snakes.
 When the ice age ended 10,000 years ago, snakes did make a return and some – just three species – survive in Britain, which had a land bridge to Europe until 6,500 years ago.
 The Irish Sea, however, created a barrier to their transit there.